|Table of contents|

-1. Look at the area around your school.
-Are there any fields, farms, pucca roads, drains etc.?
-Is the area sloping, rocky or flat?
+Q.1.
+Look at the area around your school.
+Are there any fields, farms, pucca roads, drains, etc.?
+Is the area sloping, rocky, or flat?
 Think, what will happen here when it rains?
-Where will the rain water go – into the drains, pipes, or pits?
+Where will the rainwater go – into the drains, pipes, or pits?
 Is some water also getting soaked into the soil?

-3. Have you ever face shortage of water in your area?
-If yes, then what was the reason for it.
+Q.3.a) Have you ever faced a shortage of water in your area?
+If yes, then what was the reason for it?

 Ans.
 Yes.
-Sometimes we face shortage of water in our area.
-This is due to the cut in supply of water by Jal Board.
+Sometimes we face a shortage of water in our area.
+This is due to the cut in the supply of water by the Jal Board.

 From where did they get water from the house?
 Has there been a change now?

-5. What kind of water arrangements were made for travelers – for examples piau, mashak (leather bag) or any other?
-Now a-days, what do people do about water when they travel?
+Q.5.
+What kind of water arrangements were made for travelers – for example, piau, mashak (leather bag), or any other?
+Nowadays, what do people do about water when they travel?

 Ans.
 No water is essential for the survival of life.

-9. Is there a lake, well or stepwell near your house or school?
-Visit it and find more about it.
+Q.1.
+Is there a lake, well, or stepwell near your house or school?
+Visit it and find out more about it.
 How old is it?
 Who got it built?

 Ans.
 Yes, there is an old well near my house which is about 100 years old.
 The local people built it.

-10. What kind of building are around it.
+Q.2.
+What kind of buildings are around it?

 Ans.
 There are residential buildings around it.

 Ans.
-No, the water is not clean, neither is it cleaned regularly.
+No, the water is not clean, and neither is it cleaned regularly.

 Ans.
 Now no one uses the water.

-13. Is there any festivals are celebrated at the place?
+Q.5.
+Are there any festivals celebrated at the place?